Lactium® (Alpha-Casozepine Milk Peptide)

 Individuals with chronic insomnia.
 Lactium® (Alpha-s1 casein hydrolysate) vs placebo for 4 weeks.
 Subjective measures: ISI, GSDS, PSQI, ESS, HADS.
 Objective measures: polysomnography (PSG).

-4-WEEK INTERVENTION measured both subjective sleep quality and objective polysomnographic parameters.
+4-WEEK intervention measured both subjective sleep quality and objective polysomnographic parameters.
 Sleep onset latency reduction targeted as primary mechanism.
 Combined subjective + objective methodology provides robust evidence framework.
 Recent rigorous chronic insomnia trial.

 Side effects and drug interactions